 BIOL 271 Biology of Mammals.
 The habits, classification, life histories, and economic relations of North American mammals.
 Museum work.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-3 semester hours.
-Typically offered Periodically.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 272 Zoology.
 An organized presentation of the animal kingdom.
 The class emphasizes the structure of animal traits and how they help the animal function as an integral whole entity.
 A secondary goal is comparative anatomy of the animal classes.
-For nonscience majors.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: "C" or higher in BIOL 197 and 198.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 273 Biology of Birds.
 The habits, classification, and life histories of North American birds.
 Museum and field study.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-3 semester hours.
-Typically offered Spring Term.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 275 Invertebrate Zoology.
 Survey of major invertebrate animal groups through comparative study of their biodiversity, anatomy, physiology, development, and ecology.
 Focus on evolutionary relationships and importance of reproductive, development, feeding, mobility, skeletonization, bilaterality, cephalization, terrestrialization, parasitism, and carnivory.
-Fall.
-Pre-requisite: BIOL 197 and 198.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: BIOL 197 and 198.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 279 Freshwater Ecology.
 Relationships between water, animals, plants and humans are investigated using the Shedd Aquarium as the laboratory.
 An introduction to the components of a freshwater habitat and a survey of the plants and animals that exist there, offered through the ACCA Cooperative College Program.
-Pre-requisite: BIOL 197 and 198.
-Instructor consent.
-Offered Fall, periodically.
-3 semester hours.
-Typically offered Periodically.
-Consent Required.
+Prerequisite: BIOL 197 and 198.
+3 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 280 Marine Mammology.
 Classification, distribution, feeding habits, physiology anatomy and reproduction of marine mammals will be investigated using the Shedd Aquarium as the laboratory, offered through the ACCA Cooperative College Program.
-Fall periodically.
 Prerequisite: BIOL 197.
-Departmental consent.
-3 semester hours.
-Consent Required.
+3 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 281 ACCA Seminar.
 Evening seminar dealing with advanced topics in biology.
 Topics are announced.
-Each semester.
-May be repeated.
-Prerequisite: Consent of instructor.
-1 semester hour.
-Typically offered Fall and Spring Terms.
-Consent Required.
+1 semester credit hour.
+Typically offered: Fall and Spring Terms.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 99.

 BIOL 282 Vascular Plant Taxonomy.
 An introduction to the theory and practice of vascular plant classification.
 Field work and a personal collection are required.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-4 semester hours.
-Consent Required.
+4 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 283 Contemporary Ethnobotany.
 A study of the influence of plants on our economic, social and political history, and plants humans have chosen to protect and cultivate.
 Lab includes horticultural and identification work with economically important plants, and trips to plant conservatories.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-3 semester hours.
-Typically offered Periodically.
-Consent Required.
+3 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 284 Woody Plants of the Western Great Lakes Region.
 An introduction to the composition and identification of the woody flora of the western Great Lakes region.
 The impact of geology, climate and soils on the development of woody flora will also be considered.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-4 semester hours.
-Typically offered Periodically.
-Consent Required.
+4 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 285 Biology of Algae.
 An introduction to the algae, including the classification, structure and reproduction of major groups.
 Lab includes field collections and laboratory studies of local freshwater and soil algae.
 Practical applications in waste management, environmental monitoring and agriculture will be considered.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
-Periodically.
 Prerequisite: BIOL 197 and 198.
-4 semester hours.
-Typically offered Periodically.
-Consent Required.
+4 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.